vsouza/awesome-ios/README.md

 * [XLTestLog](https://github.com/xareelee/XLTestLog) - Styling and coloring your XCTest logs on Xcode Console
 * [XLFacility](https://github.com/swisspol/XLFacility) - Elegant and extensive logging facility for OS X & iOS (includes database, Telnet and HTTP servers)
 * [Atlantis](https://github.com/DrewKiino/Atlantis) - A powerful input-agnostic swift logging framework made to speed up development with maximum readability. :large_orange_diamond:
+* [StoryTeller](https://github.com/drekka/StoryTeller) - Taking a completely different approach to logging, Story Teller replacing fixed logging levels in It then uses dynamic expressions to control the logging so you only see what is important.

 ## Machine Learning
 * [Swift-AI](https://github.com/collinhundley/Swift-AI) - Highly optimized Artificial Intelligence and Machine Learning library written in Swift. :large_orange_diamond: